-It is usually designed in such a manner to make fitting a motherboard, wiring, and drives as easy as possible.
-Some are designed so well that it is easy to make everything look tidy and presentable too.
+It is usually designed in such a manner to make fitting a motherboard, wiring, and primary and secondary storage devices as easy as possible.
+Some are designed so well that it is easy to make everything look tidy and presentable.

-Cases come in all different shapes and sizes to accommodate various types of computer components and satisfy the consumer’s needs.
+Cases come in all different sizes and shapes to accommodate various computer components and satisfy the consumer’s needs.
 Not only do computer builders need to ensure compatibility between components, but also the case.

-Design elements can vary from being plain to extremely elaborate.
-You can get a plain grey case or one that has colored lighting everywhere to make it looks spectacular.
+Design elements can vary from plain to highly elaborate.
+You can get a plain grey desktop case or one with colored lighting everywhere to make it look spectacular.

-Cases, like most things, vary in quality.
-You can get them made from cheap metals or from good quality materials that provide you with a sturdy design.
+A computer case, like most things, varies in quality.
+You can get them made from cheap metals or good quality materials that provide you with a sturdy design.